pyrmont/articles.inqk.net/src/_posts/2023-07-12-how-to-install-void.md

 At this point, you probably want to tweak your SSH configuration (`/etc/ssh/sshd_config`) but I'll leave that, and any other software you want to install up to you.
 Welcome to the Void!

-[^1]: If you create your own image from the rootfs tarballs, you can choose a different size.
+[^size]: If you create your own image from the rootfs tarballs, you can choose a different size.
 I found this process intimidating and went with the simpler approach of resizing the root partition.

-[^2]: One of the differences between Void Linux and most other Linux distributions is that it does not use systemd.
+[^runit]: One of the differences between Void Linux and most other Linux distributions is that it does not use systemd.
 The runit system that Void uses instead loads the entries that are in `/var/service`.
 The common practice is to symlink services you want to 'enable' into this directory.

-[^3]: Perhaps betraying its BSD heritage, Void Linux calls its admin group 'wheel' by default.
+[^bsd]: Perhaps betraying its BSD heritage, Void Linux calls its admin group 'wheel' by default.